Ginger421/Password-Generator/README.md

 ![image](https://user-images.githubusercontent.com/101539821/195421205-75d9058a-9528-4224-8a53-491b47f330e9.png)

 ## How to Contribute
-Other developers can create a way for users to save the password locally.
+Other developers can create a way for users to save the password locally or an option to copy the password.

 ## Testing
 No testing was done on this application.